The best hotels in Oslo

 Grünerløkka sits northeast of Sentrum along the Akerselva river and it's where Oslo residents actually spend their weekends.
 Markveien is the main drag: second-hand shops, natural wine bars, and the kind of coffee that wins international awards.
 You're about 15 minutes walk or one tram stop from Sentrum.

-Staying here costs less, and you get something money can't usually buy in capital cities: neighborhoods that aren't performing for tourists.
-Anker Hotel and Scandic Vulkan are both here, at opposite ends of the price scale.
+Staying here costs less, and you get something money can't usually buy in capital cities: a neighborhood that isn't performing for tourists.
+The area runs from budget stays near Ankerbrua to well-regarded design hotels toward Vulkan and Mathallen.

 Splurging?
 Tjuvholmen is worth it.